The biggest excuse you have for not taking action on your dreams that you can’t afford to.

 I spent four years and a lot of money (most of which I have to pay back, and still have to) on my Bachelor of Arts in Political Science and International Development Studies.
 But hey, at least I got that bonus Honours.

 Back “home” in Toronto, I’m applying for jobs and for the next almost two years I lived on my 10k line of credit.
 Thank God for this.
 I was not comfortable with being a burden to my mom or anyone else, including the system.
-I supplemented my lifestyle on the cash I was making from starting my photography business, Delightful Imaging.

 But still, I was just surviving.
 I am so thankful for survival, I know it’s rough out there and if you can survive, I am giving you a standing ovation.
 You deserve that and so much more.